warrofua/Michaelis-Menten-Behavior/README.md

 # Learning Rate Web App

 This web application is designed to help visualize the relationship between the rate of learning (R) and the amount of experience or exposure to stimuli (E) in the context of Applied Behavior Analysis (ABA) therapy.
-It uses an adapted version of the Michaelis-Menten equation to model this relationship.
+This is a toy model approximating this relationship and should not be used clinically, as it has not been researched!
+It uses an adapted version of the Michaelis-Menten equation (a la enzyme kinetics from biochemistry) to model this relationship.

 ## Equation